|Nutrition Facts (per serving)|

 Strawberries are the quintessential fruit of a British summer.
 They can be found from Wimbledon to a cricket tea and on every table through the land.
 That being said, what do you do though when they are getting just a touch past their best?

-Roasting overripe strawberries with a little sugar, a few tablespoons of balsamic vinegar makes for the best compote you can imagine.
-Never was there a simpler recipe than this roast balsamic strawberries but one.
+Roasting overripe strawberries with a little sugar and a few tablespoons of balsamic vinegar makes for the best compote you can imagine.
+Never was there a simpler recipe than this one.

 The dish comes oozing with huge flavors, stores well and is versatile.
-The compote is utterly delicious on rich, good quality vanilla ice cream, or for those with a less sweet tooth, pour over Greek yogurt.
-Use as a filling for tarts or cakes; a layer of these roast strawberries in a Victoria sponge is sublime.
-The strawberries keep well in a jar in the fridge, so what's is not to love?
+The compote is utterly delicious on rich, good-quality vanilla ice cream, or for those with a less sweet tooth, pour over Greek yogurt.
+Use as a filling for tarts or cakes, and a layer of these roast strawberries in a Victoria sponge is sublime.
+The strawberries keep well in a jar in the fridge, so what's not to love?

 The result from the brief marinating and then quick roasting is an intense strawberry flavor with a flash of acidity from the vinegar.
-Should you want to up the flavors even further then try a twist of black pepper before serving.
+If you want to up the flavors even further, then try a twist of black pepper before serving.

 3 tablespoons balsamic vinegar

-Put the washed strawberries into a large roasting tray making sure they are in one layer.
-Dust with the sugar, and then sprinkle over the vinegar.
+Put the washed strawberries into a large roasting tray, making sure they are in 1 layer.
+Dust with the sugar and then sprinkle over the vinegar.

 Put the roasting tray to one side covered with a tea cloth and leave to marinate for 20 minutes.

 After the marinating, put the tray into the center of the preheated oven and roast for 20 minutes.
 The strawberries will soften but keep a good shape.
 The vinegar and sugar will start to caramelize; make sure, though, that it does not burn.